-GH 536 (3) Religion & Health in Context: HiV
+GH 536 (3) Religion & Health in Context: HIV

 SPRING.
-This course will explore the ways in which religion has been utilized over the last twenty-five years to make sense of the HIV epidemic and to mobilize or hinder productive responses.
-These processes of making meaning and responding have occurred in a variety of contexts; the course will critically explore a broad spectrum of religious, political, and public health contexts to demonstrate the ways in which religion is invoked in response to questions and practices of health and wellness.
+This course will explore the various ways in which religion has been utilized since the start of the HIV epidemic to make sense of illness, mobilize or hinder productive responses, and impact policies in the global HIV response.
+These processes of making meaning and responding have played out in different ways across cultures; the course will critically explore a broad spectrum of religious, political, and public health contexts to assess the influences of religion.
 The readings for the course are designed to introduce the class topic and students are expected to complete assigned readings prior to class.
-In many instances, class time will include lecture and discussion of readings but at other times, the class sessions will function to develop ideas introduced in the readings more fully.
+In many instances, class time will include lecture and discussion of readings but a other times, the class sessions will function to develop ideas introduced in the readings more fully.
 In other words, students should not expect the class sessions merely to fully summarize assigned readings.
-Written assignments are designed to test not only students' knowledge of the material but also their ability to integrate that knowledge with critical reflection on both theory and practice.
+Written assignments are designed to test not only students' knowledge of the material but also their ability to integrate that knowledge with critical reflection on both theory and public health practice.

-GH 537 (1) Programming in Sexual and Reproductive Health in Humanitarian Emergencies SPRING.
-This course builds on students' knowledge of epidemiologic principles and health needs in complex humanitarian emergencies.
-It takes an applied epidemiological approach covering three essential components to sexual and reproductive health in complex humanitarian emergencies: program management, monitoring, and evaluation; policy and advocacy; and emerging issues and methods.
+GH 537 (1) Programming in Sexual and Reproductive Health in Humanitarian Emergencies

+SPRING.
+Prerequisites: There is a pre-assignment for this course.
+This course builds on students' knowledge of epidemiologic principles and health needs in humanitarian emergencies.
+It takes an applied epidemiological approach covering four essential components to sexual and reproductive health in complex humanitarian emergencies: program management, monitoring, and evaluation; policy and advocacy; and emerging issues and methods.
 The course will use a mix of lectures, discussions, and applied learning exercises to discuss how humanitarian conflict affects sexual and reproductive health outcomes, key guidelines and program priorities in the field, and areas of innovation and knowledge gaps.